-At the end of FY18 we project approximately \$9.4 million in general government available fund balance.
-In addition to the available fund balance, we project \$15 million in the restricted budget reserve fund balance (including a \$1 million deposit in FY18).
+At the end of FY18 we project approximately \$10 million in general government available fund balance.
+In addition to the available fund balance, we project \$16 million in the restricted budget reserve fund balance

+(including a \$1 million deposit in FY18).
 As mentioned above, the biggest uncertainty in the near term is the level of budget reductions coming from the State of Alaska and their potential effect on the economy.
 Over the past 5 months we initiated the "Priority Driven Budget" process.
 This process involved staff, Assembly and community members.
 The objective is to develop a tool to help adjust the budget, as necessary.
 The proposed reductions in the budget are the initial response to the decline in the economic activity from State budget reductions.
+Staff will work with the Assembly to do additional work, prior to the FY19 budget process, to identify areas for reduction if are main revenues decline.

-Currently Juneau's economy is stable, as is our population, though we are starting to see some economic weakening in retail sales.
+Currently Juneau's economy is stable, as is our population, though we are starting to see some economic weakening in retail sales, and a small decline in population.
 The Assembly adopted the Juneau Economic Development Plan in 2016 and community agencies and businesses will be joining with the Assembly to diversify the economy.
 As City Manager, I appreciate the work CBJ employees have undertaken over the past years to reduce expenditures and be wise consumers.
 I appreciate the Assembly's and the community's support in providing the City with the necessary resources and funding that allows us to live in a safe and progressive community of which we can be proud.